steveklabnik/jj/docs/gerrit.md

 $ jj git clone https://review.gerrithub.io/your/project
 ```

-If you used option 2 You can configure default values in your repository config
+If you used option 2, you can configure default values in your repository config
-by appending the below to `.jj/repo/config.toml`, like so:
+by appending the following lines to your config file, like so (to do this for
+a specific repo, run `jj config edit --repo`):

 ```toml
 [gerrit]